Configuring and Mapping with Google Tag Manager

 Add-to-cart event name

-This option is only visible if you decide to use the default ‘mapp.load’ trigger name for add-to-cart events.
-The Mapp Cloud plugin will automatically convert those requests to events, hence you can define the name of the event here.
+This option is only visible if you use the default ‘mapp.load’ trigger name for add-to-cart events.
+The Mapp Cloud plugin will automatically convert those requests to events, hence you can define the event's name here.

 The easiest way to map tracking data via Google Tag Manager is by using the Mapp Cloud template.
 After activating the plugin in Magento 2 / Adobe Commerce as described above, load up the Google tag Manager interface (https://tagmanager.google.com/).
 Go to the container that is loaded by the plugin, and follow these three steps to activate tracking: